The 18 most beautiful sights and museums to visit in Leeuwarden

 My guide ( 0)

-For lovers of contemporary art, Tudor's Galerie de Roos is a nice stop during a day in the city.
+For lovers of contemporary art, Galerie de Roos van Tudor is a nice stop during a day in the city.

 There is always something to do in this historic place.
-Discover the creative companies, visit an exhibition or a cultural event.
+Discover the creative businesses, visit an exhibition or a cultural event.

-The picturesque courtyard the Boshuisengasthuis is a national monument in Leeuwarden.
+The picturesque courtyard Het Boshuisengasthuis is a national monument in Leeuwarden.
 It's nice to take a look and feel the peace.

 Here you can enjoy a tasty lunch or a delicious High Tea in historic atmospheres.
 The atmospheric decor and the lovely terrace complete it.

-Would you like to learn more about Friesland during a nice day in the city?
-Visit the Frisian Museum in Leeuwarden.
+Do you want to learn more about Friesland during a nice day in the city?
+Then visit the Fries Museum in Leeuwarden.

-Historic shopping street with the waterfront cellars where the goods were unloaded.
-Discover the birthplace of Mata Hari at number 33.
+Historic shopping street with the waterfront basements where the goods were unloaded.
+Discover the birthplace of Mata Hari at nr 33.

 Check the source via the